Connect a VPN gateway to multiple on-premises policy-based VPN devices

 Policy-based vs. route-based VPN devices differ in how the IPsec traffic selectors are set on a connection:

 - Policy-based VPN devices use the combinations of prefixes from both networks to define how traffic is encrypted/decrypted through IPsec tunnels.
-It is typically built on firewall devices that perform packet filtering.
+It's typically built on firewall devices that perform packet filtering.
 IPsec tunnel encryption and decryption are added to the packet filtering and processing engine.

 - Route-based VPN devices use any-to-any (wildcard) traffic selectors, and let routing/forwarding tables direct traffic to different IPsec tunnels.
-It is typically built on router platforms where each IPsec tunnel is modeled as a network interface or VTI (virtual tunnel interface).
+It's typically built on router platforms where each IPsec tunnel is modeled as a network interface or VTI (virtual tunnel interface).

 The following diagrams highlight the two models:

 Currently, Azure supports both modes of VPN gateways: route-based VPN gateways and policy-based VPN gateways.
 They're built on different internal platforms, which result in different specifications.
 For more information about gateways, throughput,and connections, see About VPN Gateway settings.

 |Gateway VPN type||Gateway SKU||IKE versions supported|

 |Route-based gateway||VpnGw1, VpnGw2, VpnGw3, VpnGw4, VpnGw5||IKEv1 and IKEv2|

 |Route-based gateway||VpnGw1AZ, VpnGw2AZ, VpnGw3AZ, VpnGw4AZ, VpnGw5AZ||IKEv1 and IKEv2|